nesaku/BiblioReads/README.md

 yarn dev
 ```

-**ⓘ If you want use the API directly or run any kind of automation.
+**ⓘ If you want to use the API directly or run any kind of automation.
 Please host the project on your own server.**

 ---